Have you received a patent infringement cease-and-desist letter?

-Is the patent owner (aka “patentee”) looking to license the patent for a reasonable royalty or to stop you from selling the accused products altogether?
+Is the patent owner looking to license the patent for a reasonable royalty?
 If the patent owner is seeking a license, you should seriously consider the financial implications of the deal along with the legal merits of the case.

-If the cease-and-desist letter does not allow for any resolutions other an agreement to stop all sales of accused products, then the costs of litigation and associated probability of success will need to be carefully evaluated.
-In any event, knowing upfront whether the proposed deal is a royalty versus an injunction will be very useful in planning next steps.
+If the cease-and-desist letter does not allow for any resolutions other an agreement to stop all sales of accused products, then evaluate the costs of litigation and your probability of success.
+Knowing upfront whether the proposed deal is a royalty versus an injunction will be very useful in planning next steps.

-The two primary defenses to patent infringement are invalidity (i.e., the patent claims nothing new) and non-infringement (i.e., your product is missing a claimed feature).
+The two primary defenses to patent infringement are invalidity and noninfringement.
+To argue that the patent is invalid is to say the patent claims nothing new.
+Noninfringement is a defense tied specifically to your product, namely, that your particular product is missing a required claimed feature.
 Each defense carries different implications for the accused infringer.

-The non-infringement defense consists of comparing the patent claims (found at the end of the written specification) to the accused product.
+The noninfringement defense consists of comparing the patent claims (found at the end of the written specification) to a particular accused product.
 Starting with each independent claim, the analysis focuses on whether at least one claim element is missing from the accused product.
 This analysis should be conducted by or with your patent attorney since the nuances of the doctrine of equivalence should be considered.

-The non-infringement approach is specific to each accused product.
-Just because your competitor does not infringe a particular patent does not automatically mean that your product is also safe.
-Your product may raise different non-infringement arguments than those of those of your competitor’s.
-Accordingly, a patentee may still seek to enforce its patent against your competitors even if your product does not infringe.
+The noninfringement approach is specific to each accused product.
+It is entirely possible for a competitor’s product to infringe while your product does not infringe.
+Your product may give rise to different noninfringement arguments than those of those of your competitors.
+Accordingly, a patent owner may still try to enforce its patent against only certain competitors.